New Safety Protocols for In-Person Visits (Updated July 1, 2020)

 All patients will be required to wash or sanitize your hands and will be asked screening health questions upon entry to the office.

-Please come alone to your appointment whenever possible.
+Please come alone or minimize the number of people in your family present at your appointment whenever possible.
 Also, please bring as few of your belongings as possible into the appointment.

 Contactless payment (no cash) will be taken whenever possible.